 In 1947, inspired by the local authority's plan for a new civic centre at Lion Green, a larger site in the proposed centre was purchased for £1,000.
 After many delays and changes of plan, including the cancellation of the original civic centre scheme, a new Church finally opened there on 11th March, 1972 (upgraded in 2000 with improved accessibility).

 The new Lion Green premises are spacious and flexible, both in the worship area and in their provision for social, educational and community use.
 The Open Door coffee shop is home to a listening and counselling service and the premises are used by a number of organisations, including Alcoholics Anonymous.
+An extensive five-year refurbishment was celebrated and rededicated in April 2019, with a transformed sanctuary and ancilliary premises.
 As the only Methodist Church for quite a wide area, it continues to attract people from Surrey, North Hants and West Sussex.